 Install New Tile

-Using thin set mortar, trowel some onto the wall and onto the back of a travertine tile and position on the wall.
-Make sure this piece if level and straight.
-Use spacers to keep an even spacing in between tiles and continue until the shower is completed.
+Use a trowel to add thinset mortar onto the wall and onto the back of a travertine tile.
+Make sure this piece is level and straight.
+Use spacers to keep even spacing in between tiles and continue until the shower is completed.

 Grout and Clean

 Once the mortar has dried, apply grout to the tiles applying in an even manner.
 Using a curved edge, run it over the grout lines to create a simple decorative element and smooth them out.
 With a moist sponge, clean off the excess grout from the tile.